-2014 Conservation Innovation Grants
+Conservation Innovation Grants

-Natural Resources Conservation Service (NRCS) in New York State announces up to $200,000 in available funding for qualifying projects under the Conservation Innovation Grants (CIG) Program.
-CIG, a component of the NRCS Environmental Quality Incentives Program (EQIP), provides eligible applicants with the opportunity to address some of the state’s most pressing natural resource conservation needs.
+Natural Resources Conservation Service (NRCS) in New York State announces up to $150,000 in available funding for qualifying projects under the Conservation Innovation Grants (CIG) Program.
+CIG is used to apply or demonstrate previously proven technology in order to increase adoption with an emphasis on opportunities to measure proven, emerging conservation strategies.

 Each year, there are two separate opportunities to apply for grants - the NRCS New York administered CIG program and the NRCS nationally administered CIG program.
 Each grant program may be applied to separately.
-Grant applications submitted to the national program are evaluated and awarded separately from the New York CIG program and vice versa.
+Grant proposals submitted to the national program are evaluated and awarded separately from the New York CIG program and vice versa.
 A qualified agency, organization or individual may apply simultaneously to each program; however, only one grant will be awarded for the same application.

-Application materials and RFP will be posted on Grants.Gov when they are available.
+Application materials and Request for Proposals (RFP) will be posted on Grants.Gov an offsite link.

 Sign up for Farm Bill email updates